SergiiIkiro/SergiiIkiro/README.md

 - 👋 Hi, I’m @SergiiIkiro
 - 👀 I’m interested in learning Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on sturtups
+- 💞️ I’m looking to collaborate on startups
 - 📫 How to reach me?
 Send me an e-mail: ikiro.sergey@gmail.com

 <!---